terranexum/EMiTS/README.md

-# EMiTS - Systems Physics for Sustainability
+# EMiTS - A Framework and Metric for Accelerating the Energy Transition Needed to Reduce Emissions

+There is a [Jupyter notebook](https://github.com/terranexum/EMiTS/blob/main/EMiTS_Example_1.ipynb) at the top level of this repository that can be run for free on Google Colab.
+It demonstrates how EMiTS can be used to improve the speed and scale of grassroots, community-level renewable energy expansion efforts.

+This is an open source project.
+Collaborators and derivative projects are welcomed.

+## Background on Systems Physics

 At present, we are aware of [systems biology](https://en.wikipedia.org/wiki/Systems_biology) as well as [systems engineering](https://www.engr.colostate.edu/se/).
 Systems physics does not seem to have been defined, though it underlies both these fields.
 Just as biology requires an understanding of chemistry, which requires an understanding of physics since all higher activities must occur according to physical laws, our present understanding of systems biology and systems engineering may be greatly improved by an understanding of systems physics.
 In every field of study, there are important quantities that must be measured.
-Within systems physics, the quantity of concern is defined by EMiTS which is a composite metric of five variables: Energy, Mass, Information, Time, and Space.
+In systems physics, we have a quantity defined by EMiTS, a composite metric of five variables: energy, mass, information, time, and space.

 EMiTS can be used as the measure of any economic product or service such that free market transactions can take place in accordance with physical laws.
 Each transaction is done in a way that results in greater sustainability.
 This work rests on the thought that perhaps the climate problem is not a technology problem or a human problem, but a problem resulting from the non-optimization of our economic activities around metrics inconsistent with the laws of physics.

-This is an open source project.
-Collaborators and derivative projects are welcomed.

 ## Applications of EMiTS in the Engineering of Complex Networked Systems